 Who has delivered your enemies into your hand.
 (Gn 14:19–20)

-Specifically, Melchizedek was the king of Salem, a city-state in the land of Canaan.
+Salem was a city-state in the land of Canaan.
 “Salem” means “full, complete, safe, whole, peaceful.”1 (Not to be confused with Selah).
 The author of Hebrews calls attention to this when likening Melchizedek to Jesus—Melchizedek was the king of “Peace,” which makes us think of another Prince of Peace we know (He 7:2).

 The name comes from two Hebrew words: malak (king, ruler) and sadaq (righteous, just, innocent).
 It’s a pretty cool name.

-6. The order of Melchizedek was royal and everlasting.
+9. The order of Melchizedek is royal and everlasting

 The 110th Psalm is a Messianic prophecy that tells us two things God promised to do for Jesus: make Jesus the king in Zion and make Jesus a priest.